vardaasen/markravinet.github.io/index.md

 Some pointers for tips and tricks are available [here](CEES_tips_&_tricks.md)

+A guide to setting thresholds for GATK filters is [here](https://markravinet.github.io/sparrow_SNP_thresholds.html)

 ## Slightly less serious

 I would highly, highly recommend [this](http://musicforprogramming.net/) as a way to break through the drudgery of coding.